loonwerks/case-ta6-experimental-platform-OpenUxAS/examples/CASE-TA6-Challenge-Problems/ph2_01_WaterwaySearch/README.md

 This is an example of running UxAS service that communicates to the AMASE simulation in order to generate plans and an assignment for one of one UAVs to survay a waterway as commanded from a ground station.
 For more background see the file 'doc/UxAS_UserManual.pdf'

+## Mapping AADL model to OpenUxAS implementation

+The AADL model maps to the implementation very much in one-to-one manner.
+However, the following implementation details are observed:

+* The OpenUxAS executable contains all services implemented to date.
+Services listed in the architectural model are present in the binary code but are not activated.
+* The ground station is a second instance of the OpenUxAS executable is used to implement the ground station.
+Only the "SendMessagesService" is active, transmitting the operating region, line search task, and automation request messages to drive the scenario.
+* The LmcpObjectNetworkZeroMqZyreBridge service implements the radio in the architectural model.
+For these, the "SubscribeToMessage" configurations implement the input ports to the radio and the "SubscribeToExternalMessage" configurations implement the output ports from the radio.
+* The output of the UxAS to via serial to the flight control computer is implemented by the LmcpObjectNetworkTcpBridge service to the AMASE simulation front end.

 ## Files: